bradswilson1/it-home-lab/docs/tickets/README.md

 # Troubleshooting ticket log

 Simulated help desk tickets.
-Each issue was created diliberatley in a controlled labl enivronment, then diagnosed and resolved using the CompTIA troubleshooting methodology.
+Each issue was created deliberately in a controlled lab environment, then diagnosed and resolved using the CompTIA troubleshooting methodology.

 | ID | Issue | Category | Status |